frmb14/Language/README.md

 ```
 Now the CommentControllers xml file would have been loaded and is available for usage.

-This can be useful for other things than only pre-loading, we can for example create a dynamic navbar
+This can be useful for other things than only pre-loading controllers, we can for example create a dynamic navbar
 ```php
 'home'  => [
     'text'  => $this->di->language->words('navbar_home', ['module' => 'navbar']),